-One of the oldest predators on Earth, scorpions have “thrived and diversified” over the past 430 million years, says Dr. Lauren Esposito, an assistant curator of arachnology at the California Academy of Sciences and a cofounder of 500 Queer Scientists.
+One of the oldest predators on Earth, scorpions have “thrived and diversified” over the past 430 million years, says Dr. Lauren Esposito, the curator of arachnology at the California Academy of Sciences and founder of 500 Queer Scientists.
 “They’ve taken what the world has given them and figured out a solution to just about every problem.”

 This also applies to Esposito, a San Francisco–based scorpion expert who grew up in what she calls a “biologist household” (her parents ran a veterinary clinic in West Texas) but began feeling isolated as a queer scientist.
 “In STEM,” she says, “we’re expected to show up to work, put on a lab coat, and leave our identities at the door.”
 In 2018, Esposito colaunched 500 Queer Scientists, a visibility campaign that connects and celebrates queer STEM workers, to change that.
 The campaign began as a website featuring the bios of about 50 queer STEM workers, which Esposito also shared on Twitter and Instagram, to help other queer scientists feel less alone.